nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 :information_source: **About index numbers:**
 `INDEX` refers to the index number currently shown in the displayed contact list (#1, #2, #3 etc.).
 Indices must be a positive integer to be valid (1, 2, 3 etc.), and must exist in the displayed contact list.
+Contacts are 1-indexed, that is, the first contact has index number 1.
+Index number 0 is not valid.
 </div>

 <div markdown="span" class="alert alert-info">